AnggaR96s/Reforestation/README.md

-## Geology rocks, but Geography is where it's at!
+## Why is the ocean always blue?
+Because the shore never waves back.